Search for celebrities on Ancestry.com!Suzanne Eyre:

 After the war, she attended the University of Kansas on a scholarship.
 When Spanish influenza closed the school, she returned to live with her godmother in San Francisco, and later met her future husband, Edward Engle Eyre, a third-generation San Franciscan.

-The couple married at Old St. Mary's Church in San Francisco in 1924, and lived for a time on the Atherton estate of Mr. Eyre's grandfather, Faxon Dean Atherton, after whom the town was named.
+The couple marriage at Old St. Mary's Church in San Francisco in 1924, and lived for a time on the Atherton estate of Mr. Eyre's grandfather, Faxon Dean Atherton, after whom the town was named.

 In 1954 the family moved to Woodside, where Mr. Eyre died in 1981.